muldis/Muldis_Object_Notation/spec/MUON_Syntax_Plain_Text_Supplemental.md

 value with a *script subject* value, such that the former describes the latter.

-A *script predicate* is a declaration of the primary *script* of (typically) the *value* as a whole, meaning its character repertoire and/or character encoding and/or character normalization.
-Under the assumption that a parser might be reading the *value* as binary data or otherwise as unnormalized character data, declaring the **Script** makes it completely unambiguous as to what characters it is to be treating the input as.
+A *script predicate* is a declaration of the primary *script* of (typically) the **Script** value as a whole, meaning its character repertoire and/or character encoding and/or character normalization.
+Under the assumption that a parser might be reading the *script subject* as binary data or otherwise as unnormalized character data, declaring the **Script** makes it completely unambiguous as to what characters it is to be treating the input as.